davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 Nuxt's components [auto-importing and auto-registering rules](https://nuxt.com/docs/guide/directory-structure/components#component-names) are IMHO [unnecessarily complex and opaque](https://stackblitz.com/edit/nuxt3-component-config) – and considering this article is about helping you organise your Nuxt app at scale – I wanted to comment on what I see as a major anti-pattern, too much magic, and something to avoid.

-The nub of it is; if you are relying on Nuxt's default `auto-import` functionality for components, know that:

-- component folders **are** recursively scanned
-- and top-level components are named as-is
+The thing is, Nuxt's default auto-import settings do scan `components` folders recursively, however:

+- **top-level** components import using their given names
-- **but** nested components are **prefixed** with the path's segments
+- but **nested** components are _prefixed_ with the path's segments

-As such, the **default** "auto-importing" is also "auto-renaming" (in order to avoid collisions in the global namespace):
+As such, out-of-the-box component "auto-importing" is **also** component "_auto-renaming_":

 | Folder             | Component        | AutoImport       |
 |--------------------|------------------|------------------|